Tiger Teams

 Will serves as Grid Energy Storage Policy Analyst for Sandia National Laboratories with a focus on energy storage policy development at the federal and state levels.
 Will has spent his entire 30-year career in the energy and utilities industry with a concentration on regulatory and legislative policy.
 He has served as a lobbyist in California and has represented major utilities across the U.S. in numerous jurisdictions in proceedings pertaining to integrated resource planning, procurement, cost recovery, rate design, and the development of policymaking best practices.
 Will’s areas of subject matter expertise, in addition to LDES policy, include distributed energy resources, AMI/smart grid, renewables, and competitive retail markets.

-Todd Olinsky-Paul – Industry Advisor
+Susan Chamberlin – Industry Advisor

 Purpose & Objectives